-Drones are unpiloted aircrafts, usually operated by remote control.
+Drones are unpiloted aircraft, usually operated by remote control.
 They are also called unmanned aerial vehicles (UAVs), and can be used both on Earth or in space.
-However, they are regulated, and drones weighing more than 4.4 lbs and that can travel more than 120 meters will need a Federal Aviation Administration permit.
+However, they are regulated, and drones weighing more than 4.4 lbs and that can travel more than 120 meters will need a Federal Aviation Administration to permit.
 This delays their integration into certain areas for commercial use.

 Where are Drones Commonly Used?

-Drones are often used in the military as they eliminate the risk to life in combat zones.
+Drones are often used in the military as they eliminate the risk of life in combat zones.
 In agriculture, drones can be used to distribute fertilizer or assessing the health of large quantities of crops that would otherwise take a long time to examine.

 Additionally, there are opportunities for drones to be used in goods delivery, reducing costs for companies offering home delivery and door-to-door services.
-Drones have also found use in everyday life, with people using drones for photography, recreation and surveillance.
+Drones have also found use in everyday life, with people using drones for photography, recreation, and surveillance.

 Applications of Drones in the Building Industry

 According to one report, global spending on drones will reach $100 billion by 2020, and $11.2 billion of that sum will come from the construction industry alone.
-It is highly likely that application of drones on construction sites could become commonplace, as there are many attractive benefits that drones bring to construction.
+It is highly likely that the application of drones on construction sites could become commonplace, as there are many attractive benefits that drones bring to construction.

 Developers can survey sites more easily and sites in areas that are hard to reach can be more easily surveyed or examined.
 They can also reduce the amount of human error made when surveying land.
-While drones for these purposes can save time, there are also important health and safety benefits as well.
+While drones for these purposes can save time, there are also an important health and safety benefits as well.

 Surveyors or builders can inspect land in hard to reach areas without going there themselves, decreasing the risk of on-site accidents or injuries.
 Although helicopters can be used to gather the same amount of information as a drone, the costs incurred when using drones is substantially lower.

-Additionally, site managers can survey a build’s progress, aiding them to better direct resources and keep projects running to schedule.
+Additionally, site managers can survey a build’s progress, aiding them to better direct resources, and keep projects running to schedule.
 It also means that sites can be viewed without having to actually go to the site in person, meaning managers or other construction personnel can oversee a build using footage from drones from anywhere in the world.